michaelwp/SOLID-in-Go/README.md

 # SOLID-in-Go
-example of SOLID principle in Go language
+example of SOLID principle implementation in Go language